Art

 Rugby (Women’s)

 We are a friendly and inclusive Women’s Rugby team who are here to tackle gender stereotypes and the opposition.
-Since last season we have combined with Grey Women’s Rugby team to form Pegasus!
-This has allowed us to consistently put out a strong team and win matches!
-Most members have never played rugby before joining but with the help of our team of fantastic coaches, they will teach you everything from how to throw the ball to safely tackling.
+This will be the third season combined with the Grey Women’s Rugby team, allowing us to consistently put out a strong team and win matches!
+Most members have never played rugby before but with the help of our team of fantastic coaches, they will teach you everything from how to throw the ball to safely tackling.
 We hold taster sessions at the beginning of the year for people to try it out.
 Our team is small but feisty and very much a family as we hold socials throughout the year to promote teamwork.
-We play mixed touch with the boy’s team during the third term and last year went to Budapest for our Rugby Tour.
-With some impressive wins under our belt from last year, we are hoping this year to win both the trophy and the league!
+Previously we have gone on both abroad and UK-based Ruby tours to celebrate the end of the season.
+With some impressive wins under our belt from last year, we are hoping this year to win the league!

 Running